TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration: Demonstration

+The \autoresearcher system is prompted with this topic to generate multiple research hypotheses.
+Using the GPT-5 model, it produced three candidate research ideas within approximately 15-30 minutes (depending on the external LLM services), consuming over 200K tokens in total.
+Among these, we sample a technically coherent and novel one for in-depth analysis, presented below.

-\textbf{(A) Structured Knowledge Curation.} The system retrieves relevant papers on $k$-truss decomposition and breaking (e.g., scalable decomposition algorithms, parallel index construction, and dynamic update techniques) and builds a lightweight knowledge graph to anchor the session in evidence.
+Starting from the task description, \AutoResearcher retrieves and organizes relevant work on $k$-truss decomposition and related topics, including scalable decomposition algorithms, parallel index construction, and dynamic maintenance techniques.
+The retrieved literature is consolidated into a lightweight KG that serves as an explicit evidence base for subsequent reasoning.

-\textbf{(B) Diversified Idea Generation.} From this curated context, it produces multiple candidate directions.
-In the $k$-truss session, these include scalable localized algorithms that bypass global recomputation, epidemic containment strategies on temporal contact networks, and learning-based edge importance prediction.
-Each idea is expanded into a structured proposal with a problem statement, a methodological sketch, and a validation plan.
+Grounded in this curated context, the system explores multiple distinct research directions rather than optimizing a single solution.
+For the $k$-truss breaking task, the generated candidates span (i) localized scalable algorithms that avoid global recomputation, (ii) epidemic-containment–inspired strategies on temporal contact networks, and (iii) learning-based edge importance prediction.
+Each direction is instantiated as a structured proposal comprising a problem formulation, a methodological sketch, and an evaluation plan.

-\textbf{(C) Multi-stage Idea Selection.} Candidate ideas are filtered by internal similarity checks and external alignment with the literature.
-Redundant variants are removed by LLM-based deduplication, while embedding similarity ensures topical relevance.
-This narrows the pool to distinct, high-quality candidates.

-\textbf{(D) Expert Panel Review \& Synthesis.} Reviewer-style agents then provide numerical scores and textual critiques.
-For instance, the scalable algorithm idea was rated highly for novelty (4.2) and clarity (4.5), with weaknesses noted on scalability for extremely large graphs.
-The portfolio analysis consolidates the evaluations, yielding five high-quality candidates (average overall score $\approx$4.1/5).
-The resulting portfolio spans multiple directions, including scalable algorithm design, epidemic containment in temporal networks, theoretical decomposition results, distributed intervention strategies, and learning-based approaches.
+The candidate directions are progressively refined through similarity-based filtering and literature alignment checks to remove redundant or weak variants.
+Reviewer-style agents then assess the remaining proposals with numerical scores and qualitative critiques.
+For example, the localized algorithmic approach received high ratings for novelty (4.2) and clarity (4.5), while scalability on extremely large graphs was identified as a potential limitation.
+Aggregating these evaluations yields a final portfolio of five high-quality research candidates (average score $\approx$4.1/5), covering algorithmic, theoretical, distributed, and learning-based perspectives.

-A detailed description of one representative idea generated by AutoResearcher, the \textit{Scalable Approximation Framework for Real-Time k-Truss Disruption in Massive Dynamic Graphs}, is included in Appendix \ref{app:idea} for reference.